-Either you work as a Data Engineer or Data Scientist; Jupyter Notebook is a helpful tool.
-One of the project I was working required two .parquet file comparison, it's mainly schema comparison; not the data.
-Though the two .parquet was creating from two different sources but outcome (which is .parquet) should be completely alike, schema wise.
+Whether you work as a Data Engineer or a Data Scientist, a Jupyter Notebook is a helpful tool.
+One of the projects I was working required a comparison of two parquet files.
+This is mainly a schema comparison, not a data comparison.
+Though the two .parquet were created from two different sources, the outcome should be completely alike, schema wise.
 At the beginning I was manually comparing them then I thought there must be a tool to do that.
-Well, that's how I found Jupyter notebook which can be useful to compare two .parquet schema.
+Well, that's how I found a Jupyter notebook can be useful to compare two .parquet files' schema.

 Step 1: Install python version 3.7.9